 Safety, Productivity & Environment Construction Transport Scheme (SPECTS)

 The Safety, Productivity & Environment Construction Transport Scheme (SPECTS) is a voluntary scheme designed to improve the safety, environmental performance and productivity of heavy vehicles used by the construction industry in NSW.
-SPECTS is administered and maintained by Roads and Maritime Services.
+SPECTS is administered and maintained by the NSW Government.

 This webpage provides information on the scheme requirements and benefits.